Sonic Racing: CrossWorlds: Post-release

 Sonic Racing: CrossWorlds received "generally favorable" reviews according to review aggregation website Metacritic.
 The game was recommended by 95% of critics according to aggregator OpenCritic.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
 IGN praised the game for its fast and intuitive racing, and found that the game's rival system added a greater level of personality to the game.
 Game Informer described the game as "the most well-rounded kart racer of the year", though they criticized the game's Grand Prix mode for each cup's final race making the player replay previous courses.
 Anime News Network said that not only was the game the best racing game in the Sonic franchise, but probably one of the best racing games from the past decade.

 Critics contrasted the game's traditional kart racing approach with the design reinventions of Mario Kart World.
 Chris Scullion from Video Games Chronicle wrote "By sticking with the tried-and-tested Grand Prix format and offering straightforward three-lap races, Sega’s game is no longer a like-for-like take on Mario Kart but has now – whether deliberate or not – positioned itself as a viable alternative for those not interested in the new direction Nintendo’s series has taken."
 Steve Watts of GameSpot compared the two games, noting that while Mario Kart World "excelled due to its simplicity", Sonic Racing: CrossWorlds customization offered enough depth to reward experimentation.

 Push Square praised the game as a solid kart racer but criticized the game's progression features, describing the game's unlockable content as a grind.
 This criticism was echoed by GamesRadar+, who felt that replaying the game's Grand Prix mode became samey.
 The game's downloadable content has been met with criticism.
 Eurogamer expressed disappointment that the Sega-related crossover DLC fails to include courses based on the characters' respective franchises.
-Kotaku noted the DLC characters' lack of voice over and rival dialogue compared to the base game characters, describing them as "mostly just props placed in karts or on hoverboards".
+Kotaku also criticized the lack of rival dialogue and general voice acting for the DLC characters compared to the base game characters, describing them as "mostly just props placed in karts or on hoverboards".